DANA Indonesia saves 47% with Notion – a success story

 Task template: definition of done, checklists, effort estimate.

-Browse or adapt community templates to speed setup.
+Browse or adapt community templates to expedite setup.

 Step 4 — Wire in automations (30 mins)

-Auto-assign owner when Status changes to “In progress”.
+Automatically assign an owner when status changes to “In Progress”.

 Notify channel/approver when Status = “Review”.

-These small rules remove dozens of micro-tasks per person per week.
+These simple rules eliminate dozens of micro-tasks per person each week.

 Step 5 — Link SOPs and knowledge (45 mins)

-For each recurring workflow, create an SOP page and link it to the relevant project or task.
-Add short loom/video embeds if helpful.
-Now every task carries its own “how-to”.
+For each recurring workflow, create an SOP page and link it to the related project or task.
+Add helpful short loom/video embeds.
+Now every task comes with its own “how-to”.

 Step 6 — Executive roll-ups (15 mins)

-Create a Leadership view that filters to initiatives with budget impact and shows cost vs. outcome rollups.
-Executives get the signal without the noise.
+Develop a Leadership view filtering initiatives by budget impact and displaying cost vs. outcome rollups.
+Executives get clarity without the clutter.

 Results you can expect